Skip to main content

 The Structure of Human Clinical Trials

-Once a therapy shows promise in preclinical work, it may advance to in humans, a process organized into distinct phases.
+Once a therapy shows promise in preclinical work, it may advance to clinical trials in humans, a process organized into distinct phases.
 Each phase is designed to answer a different set of questions, with the number of participants expanding as more is learned about the treatment’s safety and effectiveness.
 The successful completion of one phase is a prerequisite for beginning the next, creating a system of checkpoints that ensures the process is both methodical and ethically sound.

 • Phase I Trials These are primarily focused on safety.
 A small group of volunteers, sometimes healthy individuals, are given the therapy to assess its safety, determine a safe dosage range, and identify side effects.
 The core question is whether the treatment is safe enough to be tested in a larger group of people who have the condition it is intended to treat.